Jordan River Crossing: Opening hours

-Entrance to the departure hall with private vehicles for those departing from Israel to Jordan is possible on weekends until 6pm.
-The terminal operates throughout the year, excluding Yom Kippur and Islamic New Year.
+On weekends, those departing from Israel to Jordan by private vehicles can access the departure hall until 6pm.

-Transportation
+Getting there & from

-There is no public transportation to the terminal, though private buses can cross the border (such as the bus from Nazareth to Amman).
+There is no public transportation to the terminal.
+Private bus companies do offer transportation to the crossing and across the border, such as the bus from Nazareth to Amman.

+Across the bridge

+Between the terminals, one must travel by car or bus.

 A bus service between the two terminals is available every 25 minutes.
-Rental cars may be left in the parking lot, which has a per day fee.

-Between the terminals, one must travel by car or bus.
-Passing from Israel to Jordan by motorbike or bicycle is forbidden, but passengers are allowed to enter Israel from Jordan with a motorbike.

 Privately owned Israeli cars may cross through the Israeli terminal and travel in Jordan after a change of license plates, registration and the payment of a tax at Jordan customs.
 For drivers entering with a private car, International Driving Permits can be issued at the MEMSI branch at the Israeli terminal.

+Passing from Israel to Jordan by motorbike or bicycle is forbidden, but entering Israel from Jordan with a motorbike is allowed.

+Rental cars may be left in the parking lot, which has a per day fee.

 Visa requirements

 To use the Jordan River Crossing, all passports are required to be valid for at least 6 months.
-Jordanian visa is available on arrival to Israeli citizens, issued at the Jordanian terminal and costs JD10 for travellers who are planning to stay in Jordan for at least 3 nights and JD40 for travellers who are planning on staying there for a shorter period.
-A fee of JD120 is charged for multiple entry valid six months.
+Jordanian visa is available on arrival to Israeli citizens, issued at the Jordanian terminal and costs JD10 for travellers who are planning to stay in Jordan for at least 3 nights and JD40 for travellers who are planning on staying there for a shorter period (a fee of JD120 is charged for multiple entry valid six months); however, all Israeli tourists visiting Jordan need to hire a escorting Jordanian guide in advance.

-Israeli visa exemption applies to citizens of over 90 countries, who do not require a visa to enter Israel for a maximum stay of 3 months for tourism only.
-Whereas Jordanian citizens must have an Israeli visa before arrival and confirmation to travel from the Israeli government is most likely required.
+Israeli visa exemption applies to citizens of over 90 countries, who do not require a visa to enter Israel for a maximum stay of 3 months for tourism only, whereas Jordanian citizens must have an Israeli visa before arrival and confirmation to travel from the Israeli government is most likely required.